Chains for cargo securing and lifting

 The force at which the chain breaks during destructive testing.

-Measurement of total increased length of the probe when breaking, expressed in % .
+Measurement of total increased length of the material when breaking, expressed in % .

 Maximal work load of the product.